-Before initiating any editing function, the feature or features must be selected with the Digitizer tool as previously described.
-The act of selecting a feature activates several additional buttons in the toolbar that offer such options as moving, rotating, scaling, and converting features.
+verting features.
 Additional geometric editing options are available by right-clicking on the map.

 Global Mapper also provides the ability to edit the shape and size of individual lines or area features by adding, moving, or deleting vertices or shape points.
 To enable this function, make sure the option to display vertices for selected objects (right-click > Options) is enabled.
 Vertices can then be selected with the Digitizer tool and, using the right-click > Vertex Editing function, can be modified in several ways.

 To restore the original geometric shape or position of a feature, select it with the Digitizer tool and choose Move/Reshape Feature(s) > Restore Original Shape of Selected Features.

+Edits made to vector features can also be undone with the Undo functions in Global Mapper.
+Use the keyboard shortcut ctrl+Z or the Edit menu > Undo Last Operation option to undo recent edits to vector features.

+Deleting Features

-Deleting Features The easiest way to delete a feature in Global Mapper is to select it with the Digitizer tool and use the Delete key on your keyboard.
+The easiest way to delete a feature in Global Mapper is to select it with the Digitizer tool and use the Delete key on your keyboard.
 Although the feature will be removed from view, it is not permanently erased and can be easily recovered if necessary.
 Using the keyboard shortcut Ctrl+Z immediately after deleting the feature will undo the deletion.
 Alternatively, you can toggle the display of all deleted features using the keyboard shortcut Ctrl+Shift+D and, using the Digitizer tool, right-click and choose the Undelete option.

 Working with Attributes

-Manually Adding or Editing Attributes

 The Modify Feature Info dialog box, previously described in the Using the Digitizer section, offers the option to manually add or edit attributes for one or more selected features.
 New attribute fields can be created and the corresponding values can be manually entered.
 For large numbers of features, this can be a time-consuming and laborious process, so it is typically recommended that attribute fields are automatically applied by assigning them to an appropriate Feature Type or, if possible, joining attributes from and external source.

 The Attribute Editor

-Accessed by right-clicking on one or more layers in the Control Center, the Attribute Editor provides a tabular display of all of the attribute data for each layer, separated into individual tabs.
+Accessed with the Control Center toolbar button or by right-clicking on one or more layers in the Control Center, the Attribute Editor provides a tabular display of all of the attribute data for each layer, separated into individual tabs.
 Within this dialog box, attributes can be queried, sorted, edited, and exported.